Al Foreman

 He first took the Canadian Lightweight title against Leo "Kid" Roy in 1928, and took the BBBofC British Lightweight Title on 21 February 1930, in a first-round knockout of reigning champion Fred Webster in the Whitechapel District of London.
-He was an amazingly durable fighter having few if any knockouts counted against him in his career, yet knocking out an exceptionally high percentage of his opponents.
+He was an amazingly durable fighter in 144 bouts he was stopped only three times, yet knocking out an exceptionally high percentage of his opponents.

 His professional fighting weight varied from 125 lb, to 136 lb.
 Foreman was managed by his brothers, Maurice and Harry.

 Early life and career

 Albert Foreman was born in London, England on 3 November 1904.